vemoreno/blog/_posts/2017-03-20-announcing-machine-to-machine-authorization.markdown

 * A Resource Server - **World Mappers API**
 * A client that consumes the API - **Gift Deliveries**

-Clone the project from [Github](https://github.com/auth0-samples/auth0-api-auth-samples/tree/master/machine-to-machine) and experience the awesomeness of Machine to Machine API Authorization.
+Clone the project from [Github](https://github.com/auth0-samples/auth0-api-auth-samples/tree/master/machine-to-machine), set it up on your computer and experience the awesomeness of Machine to Machine API Authorization.

 ## Conclusion

 Auth0 now offers APIs as first class citizens.
 Auth0 account owners can open up their APIs to the world while security is enforced by user consent.
 Apart from machine to machine authorization, Auth0 offers other ways to perform API authorization.
-You can get started from our clearly laid out [documentation](https://auth0.com/docs/api-auth).
+You can learn how to perform these forms of API authorization by going through our clearly laid out [documentation](https://auth0.com/docs/api-auth).